microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationroot.md

 ---
 title: "educationRoot resource type"
-description: "The `/education` namespace exposes functionality that is specific to the education sector. "
+description: "The `/education` namespace exposes functionality that is specific to the education sector. "author: "mmast-msft"
 ---

 # educationRoot resource type